 When you stretch muscles, you are actually stretching fascia which as stated before does not stretch.
-One study I read years ago suggested that the maximum benefit to stretching is about 1 hour.
+One study I read years ago suggested that the maximum benefit of stretching is about 1 hour.
 There is evidence that holding a stretch for a while actually decreased strength.

-Unfortunately, trainers, doctors and other health professionals such as physical therapists continue to advocate stretching to help improve problems the patient may be having.
-Many of our patients who visit us the first time say that the stretching made no difference to how they felt and the effect if any was temporary at best.
+Unfortunately, trainers, doctors, and other health professionals such as physical therapists continue to advocate stretching to help improve problems the patient may be having.
+Many of our patients who visit us for the first time say that the stretching made no difference to how they felt and the effect if any was temporary at best.

-Outside Magazine recently published a well thought out article that shows the myths and facts about stretching.
+Outside Magazine recently published a well-thought-out article that shows the myths and facts about stretching.
 Certain tissues in the body will benefit from stretching including shoulder and hip capsules.
 For tight muscles, foam rolling is much more effective and easy to perform.